reachtoauro/mc-coding-challenge/README.md

 ## Design Solution

-> The solution is implemnted using Graph data structure where each vertex represents a city, and each edge represents a connection between two cities.
+> The solution is implemented using Graph data structure where each vertex represents a city, and each edge represents a connection between two cities.
-> The graph is unidirected as per one of the given examples where origin was Boston and destination Philadelphia
+> The graph is undirected as per one of the given examples where origin was Boston and destination Philadelphia
 > Loading the given connected cities from the given file to crate a Graph using Adjacency Map
 > Breadth First Traversal mechanism to identify if a path exists between two cities inside a Utility